rain-rain-bob-sss/D3bot-fork/README.md

     - BlockAfterWave: Bots will not use this node for pathfinding if the current wave is greater than the given value.
     - DMGPerSecond: Apply damage to human players and entities located on this node.
 Can be disabled globally in `sv_config.lua` by setting `D3bot.DisableNodeDamage = true`.
     - BotMod: Once a non bot player passes this node, the given offset will be applied to the zombie count target.
 Useful to adjust the bot count on objective maps.
+    - MaxHeight: Prevents bots that are taller than the provided value from passing through this node.
+This is using the bot's crouching height.
   - Link parameters:
     - Cost: Add a penalty for paths using this link.
 Higher values makes it less likely for bots to use a path containing this link.
     - Direction = Forward: Only allow paths from the first to the second element of the link. `!bot setparam 1-2 Direction Forward` will only allow the bot to move from 1 to 2.
     - Direction = Backward: Same as above, but backwards.
     - Pouncing = Needed: Only classes with the ability to pounce/leap can use this link.
+    - Jumping = "Needed": Only bots that can jump high enough can pass this link.
+The needed jump height is automatically determined from the height difference of the two nodes.
 - Use `!bot reloadmesh` to discard changes.
 - Use `!bot savemesh` to save the changes to `garrysmod/data/d3bot/navmesh/map/<mapname>.txt`.
 - Use `!bot setmapparam <name> <value>` (example: `!bot setmapparam botmod 5`) to set or unset (by omitting \<value\>) map specific parameters: